 Although Bob Lockridge lost his battle with cancer in 1982, Max Moore lost his life in a mid-air collision in 2000, and in early 2011 with the passing of B.L.
 Moore, the family continues to own and direct the daily operations of the companies.
 The family’s philosophy for continuous improvement of products and service, with a strong commitment to their employees and their customers, has guided Oklahoma Steel & Wire and Iowa Steel & Wire in becoming industry leaders.

-We are committed to providing the highest quality products at the most competitive prices possible.
+We are committed to providing the highest quality products at the most competitive prices in the safest working environment possible.
 We are driven to support our customers and the wire industry with unsurpassed standards of service and reliability.
 With these goals and commitments, we maintain an environment that promotes long-term growth for our valued customers and the industry.